Ruthenian Greek Catholic Church: United States

-This caused Rome to split the groups after Ortynsky's death by creating a new separate eparchy especially for Byzantine Catholics coming from Hungary - mostly Rusyns but also ethnic Hungarians, Slovaks, Croats and Serbs.
-The Rusyn priest Basil Takach was appointed and ordained in Rome on his way to America as the new eparchy's bishop.
+This caused Rome to split the groups after Ortynsky's death, creating two ecclesiastical administrations for Eastern-rite Catholics in the United States, divided along nationality lines: one Ukrainian and the other Carpatho-Rusyn.
+Each was headed not by a bishop, but by an administrator: Father Peter Poniatyshyn for the Ukrainians and Father Gabriel Martyak for the Carpatho-Rusyns.
+Later, the Rusyn priest Basil Takach was appointed and consecrated in Rome on his way to America as the new eparchy's bishop.
 Bishop Takach is considered the first bishop of Ruthenian Catholics in America, and his appointment as the official founding of the Byzantine Catholic Metropolitan Church of Pittsburgh.

-Clerical celibacy of American Eastern Catholics was restated with special reference to the Byzantine/Ruthenian Church by the 1 March 1929 decree Cum data fuerit, which was renewed for a further 10 years in 1939.
+Clerical celibacy of American Eastern Catholics was restated with special reference to the Byzantine/Ruthenian Church by 1 March 1929, decree Cum data fuerit, which was renewed for a further 10 years in 1939.
 Due to this and other similar factors, 37 Ruthenian parishes transferred themselves into the jurisdiction of the Greek Orthodox Ecumenical Patriarch in 1938, creating the American Carpatho-Russian Orthodox Diocese.

+In the 1950s the Ruthenian Church in the United States began undergoing a major expansion.
+Around this time, Bishop Nicholas Elko, the head of the Pittsburgh Ruthenian Greek Catholic Exarchate and its first American-born bishop, began using "Byzantine Catholic" instead of Greek Catholic to clarify to Americans the ritual identification of the Church.
+In 1956 Bishop Nicholas Elko established a newspaper called The Byzantine Catholic World.
+The Divine Liturgy began to be celebrated in English instead of Old Church Slavonic, a sign of the Church's Americanization.
+A major point for the growth of the Church was the Byzantine Catholic Seminary of Ss.
+Cyril and Methodius opening in 1951 to prepare priests for the exarchate.
+Due to its growth, in 1963 Pope Paul VI divided the exarchate into two jurisdictions, upgraded to eparchies, one based in Pittsburgh and one based in Passaic, New Jersey.